JenniferBuehler/docker_files/grasp-planning-graspit-cmake/README.md

 which does not support graphical interfaces with OpenGL, because support for this depends on the locally used graphics card.

-So while you cannot use graspit_simulator (unless you extend this image accordingly), you can run the EigenGrasp planner in headless mode.
+The problem is that it looks like the same graphic drivers as the host is required in order to enable hardware acceleration.
+So while you cannot use graspit_simulator (unless you extend this image accordingly), you can run the Eigengrasp planner in headless mode.

 This image installs grasp_planning_graspit in the /usr directory of the image after pulling it from my